andrewdyer/react-bootstrap-box/README.md

 ## ✨ Introduction

 The **React + Bootstrap Box** component simplifies applying Bootstrap utility classes in React.
-With an intuitive prop-driven API, it enables you to quickly and efficiently manage styles like borders, spacing, flexbox, typography, and more—all without manually writing classnames.
+With an intuitive prop-driven API, it enables you to quickly and efficiently manage styles like borders, spacing, flexbox, typography, and more - all without manually writing classnames.

 ## 🚀 Getting Started